codatio/codat-docs/docs/underwriting/setting-up.md

    | Data sync completed                         | `<server-url>/webhooks/codat/datatype-sync-complete`        |
    | Account categories updated                  | `<server-url>/webhooks/codat/account-categorisation-update` |

 Click **Create rule** to open the new rule creation window.
 Select the rule type, apply it to all companies, and assign in a webhook URL.
-Make sure to replace the `<server-url>` with your relevant forwarding address.
+Make sure to replace the `<server-url>` with your forwarding address.

    ![](/img/use-cases/underwriting/rule-creation-screen.png)